awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 # Minimizing Downtime: Multi\-AZ with Automatic Failover<a name="AutoFailover"></a>

-In certain cases, such as certain types of planned maintenance, or the unlikely event of a primary node or Availability Zone failure, ElastiCache for Redis will detect and replace the primary node\.
-This results in some down time for the cluster\.
-If you have Multi\-AZ with automatic failover enabled on the cluster the down time is minimized because the role of primary node fails over to one of the read replicas rather than having to create and provision a new primary node\.
+In certain cases, ElastiCache for Redis detects and replaces a primary node\.
+These cases include certain types of planned maintenance and the unlikely event of a primary node or Availability Zone failure\.

+This replacement results in some downtime for the cluster\.
+If you have Multi\-AZ with automatic failover enabled on the cluster, the downtime is minimized\.
+In this case, the role of primary node fails over to one of the read replicas\.
+There's no need to create and provision a new primary node\.
 This failure detection and replica promotion ensure that you can resume writing to the new primary as soon as promotion is complete\.

 ElastiCache also propagates the Domain Name Service \(DNS\) name of the promoted replica\.
 It does so because then if your application is writing to the primary endpoint, no endpoint change is required in your application\.
 However, because you read from individual endpoints, you need to change the read endpoint of the replica promoted to primary to the new replica's endpoint\.